Pelagicore/softwarecontainer/README.md

-# Pelagicontain
+# SoftwareContainer

-This package includes the Pelagicontain component.
+This package includes the SoftwareContainer component.

 # Building

 To build the project documentation set -DENABLE_DOC=1 when running cmake.

-The project Doxygen docs contain info about Pelagicontain in general, how to run Pelagicontain and how to run the component tests.
+The project Doxygen docs contain info about SoftwareContainer in general, how to run SoftwareContainer and how to run the component tests.

 To run the unit-tests build the project with -DENABLE_COVERAGE=1 -DENABLE_TESTS=ON